hash-bang/pss/README.md

                        "3s")
   -z, --zap            Try to politely kill a process then agressively (implies
                        --kill)
+  --parent-pid <pid>   Specify the parent pid to use unless --no-skip-self
-  --no-case            Disable case insesitive searching --no-sudo            Do not try to elevate this process to sudo if possible --no-skip-self       Exclude the PSS process from the list --no-surround        Disable adding globstars at the start and end of search
+                       (internally used when sudo-ing) --no-case            Disable case insesitive searching --no-sudo            Do not try to elevate this process to sudo if possible --no-skip-self       Exclude the PSS process from the list --no-truncate        Do not truncate items so that only one listing appears on a line
+  --no-surround        Disable adding globstars at the start and end of search
                        strings
   --no-tree            Dont attempt to kill all sub-processes on --force /